 9:30 a.m.: Feed Starter

 I usually feed my starter between 8:30 and 9:30 in the morning, and again around 9:30 at night.
-Make sure to feed it so that you have 80 g. of starter for the dough plus however much extra you maintain for your ongoing starter.
-I usually make sure to have enough starter, after using the 80 g. for this recipe so that I have 20 g. left which I just leave to rest on the counter as usual after I take the 80 g. that I need.
-Then I feed that remaining 20 g. with 20 g. each of flour and water at night before I go to bed to continue my starter.
+Make sure to feed it so that you have 80 grams of starter for the dough plus however much extra you maintain for your ongoing starter.
+I usually make sure to have enough starter, after using the 80 grams for this recipe so that I have 20 grams left which I just leave to rest on the counter as usual after I take the 80 grams that I need.
+Then I feed that remaining 20 grams with 20 grams each of flour and water at night before I go to bed to continue my starter.

 2:00 p.m.: Autolyse

 For this recipe, we autolyse all of the flour with most of the water.
 For the flour, I use part bread flour and part all-purpose flour to average out the protein content and gluten formation.
 You can certainly play with different ratios or try all all purpose or all bread flour.
 I also added some whole wheat into the mixture to add a little nuttiness to the flavor, which I love with the lemon in the bread.
 You could substitute more white flour for the whole wheat if you want, or even use rye instead — or with — the whole wheat flour.
+Spelt is also a wonderful substitute or addition to whole wheat.
 Play around!

 To mix the flours and water, I use a Danish dough whisk, which is such an awesome bread making tool because you can use it to mix and scrape the side of the bowl.
 A wood spoon or your wet hands will also work.
 Keep a dough scraper in a bowl of water handy too.
 Use it to scrape down the sides of the bowl.